As a brand owner, you’re always on the lookout for ways to elevate your online presence through various marketing efforts.

-MEC also incentivized its users to share their own content in order to participate in a contest; this is a common tactic we briefly covered earlier in this guide.
+MEC also incentivized its users to share their own content to participate in a contest; this is a common tactic we briefly covered earlier in this guide.

 By sharing their best adventures on Instagram, tagging the company, and using a specific hashtag, they got the chance to win a $5,000 gift card.

-The result of this was over 1,000 Instagram posts of UGC that offered the brand a huge amount of awareness and recognition by simply offering a motive.
+The result of this was over 1,000 Instagram posts of UGC that brought the brand a huge amount of awareness and recognition, all because it had provided an incentive.